AlignPose: Generalizable 6D Pose Estimation via Multi-view Feature-metric Alignment: Experiments

 \paragraph{Method components.} To understand and quantify the contribution of each component of our approach, we performed an ablation study.
 The results are shown in \cref{table:pipeline_stages}.
 Aggregating single-view candidates from multiple views substantially reduces AP due to redundant or inconsistent pose estimates.
 Applying NMS restores precision by keeping only the best candidates.
 Finally, the full pipeline, including refinement, demonstrates that visual-feature-based refinement is crucial for achieving high-quality estimates.

 \paragraph{Feature descriptors.} We analyze the influence of the features used during our refinement.
-We investigate different models of the DINOv2 family and compare the performance across several hidden layers.
+We investigate different models of DINOv2 and compare the performance across several hidden layers.
 We also include more recent ViT foundation models~\cite{heinrich2025radiov2,simeoni2025dinov3}.
 As shown in \cref{table:ablation_features}, most results vary by no more than a few AP/AR points between models and layers.
 For completeness, we also evaluate the performance of dense SIFT features~\cite{lowe1999object}.
 Although using SIFT leads to some refinement, performance remains more than $7\%$ below the performance of the foundation models.
 In general, we found our approach to be remarkably robust to the choice of foundation features that are semantically rich, rather than low-level gradient- or keypoint-based cues.
 For the experiments in the rest of the paper we use DINOv2-L layer 18 to enable direct comparison with~\cite{ornek2024foundpose}.

 \paragraph{Template retrieval.} Our approach generates templates by rendering at runtime ("online") from each view and the initial pose estimate.
 In contrast, for single-view refinement, \cite{ornek2024foundpose} retrieves templates pre-generated offline.
-As shown in \cref{table:template_retrieval}, online template retrieval achieves higher accuracy than offline retrieval of the closest template and requires less memory.
+As shown in \cref{table:template_retrieval}, online template retrieval achieves higher accuracy than offline retrieval of the closest template.
 The online templates can be rendered with the same camera intrinsics and initial viewpoints as the query image, which we hypothesize improves the quality of extracted template features and explains the increase of accuracy.
-The offline retrieval keeps a large number of templates in VRAM (around 0.5 GB per object).